rmuif/web/README.md

 #### Clone this repository

-You can clone this repository using Git to get all the files you need, replace `<directory>` with your project’s name, e.g. `rmuif` or `react-material-ui-firebase`:
+You can clone this repository using git to get all the files you need, replace `<directory>` with your project’s name, e.g. `rmuif` or `react-material-ui-firebase`:

 ##### git